 This western area has far fewer residential foundation repair problems because of this limestone base.
 In the central part of the county, the Colorado River drainage system begins and the soil composition changes into a mixture of limestone, chalk and clay.
 Moving eastward, the soil composition becomes a mixture of topsoil and clay which expands and contracts depending on the water level of the soil.
 These shifts in soil conditions present many challenges to homeowners by creating cracks in their home’s concrete slab which can only be fixed with professional foundation repair.

-The United States Department of Agriculture, Soil Conservation Service, in cooperation with the Texas Agricultural Experiment Station issued an extensive report about the soils in Travis and Williamson Counties and the greater Austin area.
+The United States Department of Agriculture, Natural Resources Conservation Service issued an extensive report about the soils in Travis and Williamson Counties and the greater Austin area.
 Engineers and other technically inclined individuals may want to read the report in full.
 One part of particular interest, however, appears on page 98 of the report:

 Shrink-swell characteristics of the soil need to be considered in designing a building foundation, particularly if piers are not used below the slab.
 Such clay soils as those of the Houston Black, San Saba, and Ferris series are particularly poorly suited to building sites.
 They swell when wet and shrink when dry.
 This shrinking and swelling exerts such pressure that walls and foundations crack unless they are specially reinforced, sidewalks and driveways crack, and streets and sidewalks deteriorate more quickly (plate V).